scafeman/global-vmware-dev/vcd_nsxt_firewall/README.md

 # Terraform VMware Cloud Director Security Group Module

-This Terraform module allows you to create NSX-T Security Groups and firewall rules in an existing VMware Cloud Director (VCD) environment.
-The module utilizes the VMware vCD provider for Terraform and supports the creation of security groups and firewall rules for NSX-T Edge Gateways.
+This Terraform module will deploy NSX-T Edge Gateway Firewall Rules in an existing VMware Cloud Director (VCD) environment.
+This module can be used to provsion new Edge Gateway Firewall Rules into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.

 ## Requirements